What are hot flushes?

 The term 'hot flushes' is mainly used by women going through menopause.
 In the USA, the term 'hot flashes' is used.
 Both mean exactly the same thing - the most common symptom experienced by women during menopause.

-Hot flushes during menopause may be felt all over the body but most commonly affect only the face and neck.
-Flushes make women feel 'hot' with reddening of the skin.
+Hot flushes in menopause may be felt all over the body but most commonly affect only the face and neck.
 Hot flushes often accompany, or contribute as one of the causes of sweating during the menopause.

 As hot flushes and sweating during menopause are such prominent symptoms, frequently occurring together, many women going through menopause use the terms 'hot flushes' and 'menopausal sweats' interchangeably.